-EL models add equipment such as 18” alloys, 8” touchscreen with Apple CarPlay/Android Auto, heated, leather steering wheel, leather upholstery, heated front seats, front and rear parking sensors and dual zone climate control.
+EL models add equipment such as 18” alloys, an 8” touchscreen with Apple CarPlay/Android Auto, a heated, leather steering wheel, leather upholstery, heated front seats, front and rear parking sensors and dual-zone climate control.

 The new Korando achieved a 5-star Euro NCAP safety rating and safety equipment includes Autonomous Emergency Braking System, Lane Departure Warning, Lane Keeping Assist, Traffic Sign Recognition, High Beam Assist, Front Vehicle Start Alert, Safety Distance Alert and Driver Attention Alert.

-SsangYong Automotive Malta is yet to release full pricing for the Korando range however it has been confirmed that petrol models will start from €24,495 and diesels from €26,495.
+SsangYong Automotive Malta is yet to release full pricing for the Korando range however it has been confirmed that petrol models will start from €24,495 and diesel from €26,495.